Psy.D Program in Clinical Psychology

 The Psy.D.
 Program at ISU adheres to the belief that thoughtful training in diversity issues is crucial in developing a professional identity that values and pursues excellence in clinical practice.
 In addition, we are committed to creating a culture of acceptance and inclusion that values the contribution of diverse perspectives such as those influenced by gender, ethnicity, race, culture, sexual orientation, age, religion, disability and personal experience.
 The program strives to develop in our students a professional identity grounded in an active sense of social responsibility combined with an appreciation and respect of cultural and individual differences.

-We currently have seven clinical and five experimental faculty members that teach in the Psy.D. program.
+We currently have five clinical and five experimental faculty members that teach in the Psy.D. program.
 Please click here to learn more about the research interests of our clinical faculty and experimental faculty.

 *Questions related to the programs accredited status should be directed to the Commission on Accreditation: